 Fletcher students have several options for housing.
-Blakeley Hall is a very popular location for many of our students.
+Blakeley Hall is a very popular location for many of our students however, housing is not guaranteed and is subject to availability.
 In addition, Fletcher is surrounded by several convenient suburbs where students take up residence.
 Please be sure to make your housing arrangements in advance as the housing market in the Boston area is quite tight.

 Blakeley Hall was built in 1926 in a Georgian architectural style and is organized in three wings around a courtyard.
 Blakeley Hall is located adjacent to the Fletcher academic buildings, providing easy access to classrooms, the Ginn Library, the Mugar Computer Lab, and the Mugar Café, as well as playing fields, tennis courts, and a softball diamond.